Enumerating all geodesics: Solving problem (AG)

 \begin{itemize} \item[(2)] $(15, 12)\ (15, 126, 123)\ (15,126,1238,1237)\ (15, 126, 1238, {\bf 1237c})$ \item[] $ (15, 126, 1238)\ (15, 126, {\bf 1238c})\ (15, 126)\ (15, 126b, 1267)\ (15,126b, {\bf 1267c})$ \item[] $(15, 126b)\ (15, {\bf 126bc})\ (15)\ (15a, 156)\ (15a, 156b, 1567)\ (15a,156b,{\bf 1567c})$ \item[] $(15a,156b)\ (15a, {\bf 156bc})\ (15a)\ (15ab)\ ({\bf 15abc})$ \end{itemize}

 It is evident that this DFS method generalizes to the lexicographic enumeration of all $s-t$ paths of length at most $k$, for any fixed positive integer $k$.
 (When $k<dist(s,t)$ then finding nothing is still informative.)
-It is easy to see, and well known, that this type of DFS runs in time $O(N_{st}\cdot pol)$, where $N_{st}$ is the number of $s-t$ paths of length $\le k$, and $pol$ is some polynomial in $|V|$ and $|E|$ (which we omit to spell out).
+It is easy to see, and well known, that this type of DFS runs in time $O(N_{s,t}\cdot pol)$, where $N_{s,t}$ is the number of $s-t$ paths of length $\le k$, and $pol$ is some polynomial in $|V|$ and $|E|$ (which we omit to spell out).

-Some version of depth-first search likely lurks\footnote{Deplorably Mathematica software engineers do not disclose their techniques.
-At most they disclose some which are {\it not} used.} behind the (self-explanatory) Mathematica command ${\tt FindPath[s,t,k,All]}$.
+Some version of depth-first search likely lurks\footnote{Unfortunately, Mathematica's internal implementation is not publicly documented.} behind the (self-explanatory) Mathematica command ${\tt FindPath[s,t,k,All]}$.
 The output of ${\tt FindPath[1,12,5,All]}$ is shown in (3).
 Up to ordering and up to using $\{,\}$ instead of $(,)$, the first seven sets in (3) match the boldface entries above.
 The other 16 sets are the $1-12$ paths of length 5.

 $(3)\quad \Big\{ \{1, 5, 10, 11, 12\}, \{1, 5, 6, 11, 12\}, \{1, 5, 6, 7, 12\}, \{1, 2, 6, 11, 12\},\\ \{1, 2, 6, 7, 12\}, \{1, 2, 3, 8, 12\}, \{1, 2, 3, 7, 12\};\ \{1, 5, 10, 6, 11, 12\}, \{1, 5, 10, 6, 7, 12\},\\ \{1, 5, 10, 11, 7, 12\}, \{1, 5, 9, 10, 11, 12\}, \{1, 5, 6, 11, 7, 12\}, \{1, 5, 6, 10, 11, 12\},\\ \{1, 5, 6, 7, 11, 12\}, \{1, 5, 6, 7, 8, 12\}, \{1, 2, 6, 11, 7, 12\}, \{1, 2, 6, 10, 11, 12\},\\ \{1, 2, 6, 7, 11, 12\}, \{1, 2, 6, 7, 8, 12\}, \{1, 2, 3, 8, 7, 12\}, \{1, 2, 3, 7, 11, 12\}, \\ \{1, 2, 3, 7, 8, 12\}, \{1, 2, 3, 4, 8, 12\} \Big\}$